Brazil teen’s death raises virus alert for indigenous groups

 The teen moved from his home village roughly a year ago to another village to study, said Dário Kopenawa Yanomami, vice-president of the Hutukara association, which represents the ethnic group.

-Xirixana was hospitalized in March, but doctors released him.
+The teen was hospitalized in March, but doctors released him.
 His health deteriorated when he was returning to his village and, after about a week there, he was airlifted to a hospital, Kopenawa said.
+In a statement on Friday, the Hutukara association alleged careless and inadequate medical attention.

 “I am feeling very sad,” Kopenawa said.
 “He had a lot of fight left, a long life.
 But this happened.”